UriahVictorious/Class7-notes/091325/README.md

 ### Step 4: Test Your Web Server

-1. Wait for the instance to pass initialization checks
+1. Wait for the instance to pass status checks
 2. Copy the instance's **public DNS address**
 3. Open your web browser
 4. Navigate to: `http://<public-DNS-address>`
    - **Important:** Use `http://` prefix, not `https://`

+---

+## Deliverables

+1) Working hyperlink delivered in the chat.
+If I can't click on it then it isn't correct.

+2) Screenshot of EC2 Instance in "stopped" state.

 ---